codepath/site-week2-project2-student-store-starter/README.md

 ## *Week 3* Application Features

 ### Core Features

-- [ ] User can click to expand the shopping cart in the left navigation.
+- [x] User can click to expand the shopping cart in the left navigation.
-- [ ] Users can click the '+' button on a product cart to increment that product in the shopping cart.
+- [x] Users can click the '+' button on a product cart to increment that product in the shopping cart.
-- [ ] Users can click the '-' button on a product cart to decrement that product in the shopping cart.
+- [x] Users can click the '-' button on a product cart to decrement that product in the shopping cart.
 If the count is zero, the product should be removed from the cart.
-- [ ] The shopping cart displays a table of products, quantities, subtotal, tax, and total.
+- [x] The shopping cart displays a table of products, quantities, subtotal, tax, and total.
-- [ ] Users can checkout, and receive a receipt confirming their purchase.
+- [x] Users can checkout, and receive a receipt confirming their purchase.

 ### Stretch Features

 - [ ] Create an endpoint for fetching all orders in the database and an endpoint for serving an individual order based on its ID.
 - [ ] Build a page in the UI that displays the list of all past orders.
 The user should be able to click on any individual order to take them to a more detailed page of the transaction.
 - [ ] Allow users to use an input to filter orders by the email of the person who placed the order.
-- [ ] Your choice!
-(Replace this bullet explaining what you implemented.
-Example: Users can create a wish list of products they are interested in but not yet ready to purchase.)
+- [x] I have included a clear button for your convenience.
+Now users can easily remove all items at once instead of having to remove each item individually.

+### Reflection

+- Did the topics discussed in your labs prepare you to complete the assignment?
+Be specific, which features in your weekly assignment did you feel unprepared to complete?

+I have a clear understanding that the labs will serve as the core elements for our project, providing the necessary foundation.
+In particular, I strongly emphasize the importance of the search feature.
+Given that I am still in my second week of working with React, I acknowledge that I would be unable to accomplish this task without the assistance and support of others.

+- If you had more time, what would you have done differently?
+Would you have added additional features?
+Changed the way your project responded to a particular event, etc.

+Given additional time, I would have been thrilled to expand further and incorporate additional features and enhancements to the backend.

+- Reflect on your project demo, what went well?
+Were there things that maybe didn't go as planned?
+Did you notice something that your peer did that you would like to try next time?
+I am really happy with the outcome of my home page.
+I put a lot of effort into styling it, and it turned out great.
+It's satisfying to see that I was able to address the various issues I encountered last week.
+In particular, I'm quite fond of the clear button that I implemented.

+### Open-source libraries used

+- Add any links to open-source libraries used in your project.

+### Shout out

+Give a shout out to somebody from your cohort that especially helped you during your project.
+This can be a fellow peer, instructor, TA, mentor, etc.
+Sammy,Luis, Alan